-Trint, the AI-powered translation service, closes $4.5M Series A
+Trint, the AI-powered transcription service, closes $4.5M Series A

 Counting some of the world’s largest media organizations as customers — including The Associated Press, Vice News, The Washington Post, and Der Spiegel — Trint uses machine learning and speech-to-text technology to automate transcribing, which is a significant pain-point for journalists and other content producers, such as video makers.

 The web-based software also combines an audio/video player and text editor, with the outputted transcription synced to the audio player’s playhead.
-This then makes it easy to manually correct any mistranslations, which, in turn, helps Trint get smarter.
-There’s an iPhone app too, for mobile translation of phone calls and recordings.
+This then makes it easy to manually correct any mistranscriptions, which, in turn, helps Trint get smarter.
+There’s an iPhone app too, for mobile transcription of phone calls and recordings.

 I’ve used the software a number of times in my own work and found the automation to be fairly accurate.
 However, as with similar systems, it is quite dependent on the audio quality you feed into it.

-On that note, Trint says it will use the additional funding to enhance the AI translation software and enable customers to extract more value from recorded audio and video and unlock what it describes as “the emerging voice economy”.
+On that note, Trint says it will use the additional funding to enhance the AI transcription software and enable customers to extract more value from recorded audio and video and unlock what it describes as “the emerging voice economy”.

 Over the next few months, the company will launch collaboration features to suit the workflow of large teams working with audio and video.
 The idea is to enable teams to work together on editing transcripts and publishing content.